kurniawano/ictpsp.github.io/_Notes/String.md

 n W
 ```

-In the first slice, we start with index `0` and end at index `3`.
-Notice that index 3 refers to the letter `n` in `John`.
-However, what is printed is only `Joh` without the `n` character.
-This is to emphasize that the ending index is **excluded** in the slice.
+In the first slice, we start with index 0 and end at index 3.
+Notice that index 3 refers to the letter n in John.
+However, what is printed is only Joh without the n character.
+This emphasises that the ending index is excluded in the slice.

-What's the reason for this?
-Python developers find it easier to obtain the length of the slice from the two indices.
-When we have `name[0:3]`, we can immediately subtract the two indices $3-0 = 3$ which gives us the length of the sliced substring `Joh`.
+Why is this the case?
+Python developers found it easier to calculate the length of the slice using the two indices.
+When we have name[0:3], we can immediately subtract the two indices,
+3−0=3
+3−0=3, which gives us the length of the sliced substring, Joh.

-We can see similar behaviour in `name[3:6]`.
-In this case, index 3 is on character `n` while index 6 is on character `i` after the letter `W`.
-However, the output simply prints `n W` which contains three character as you can calculate from the two indices.
+We see similar behaviour in name[3:6].
+Here, index 3 refers to the character n, while index 6 is at the character after W. However, the output simply prints n W, which contains three characters, as you can calculate from the two indices.

-When the slicing starts from the beginning or all the way to the end, you can remove the index from the slice.
-Python will use those first index and all the way to the last element as default values.
+When slicing starts from the beginning or extends all the way to the end, you can omit the corresponding index from the slice.
+Python will use the first index or the last element as default values.
 See the two examples below.

 ```python
 >>> print(name[:4])